AiminLi-Hi/AiminLi-Hi.github.io/_pages/about.md

 Welcome to my homepage!
 I am currently a fourth year Ph.D student at [Harbin Institute of Technology (Shenzhen)](https://www.hitsz.edu.cn/index.html), China.
 In HITSZ, my research is supervised by Prof. [Shaohua Wu](https://faculty.hitsz.edu.cn/wushaohua).
 Currently, I am also a visiting student at [Institute for Infocomm Research, A\*STAR](https://www.a-star.edu.sg/i2r) in Singapore, where I am supervised by Prof. [Sumei Sun](https://www.a-star.edu.sg/i2r/about-i2r/i2r-management/sun-sumei).

 I received my Bachelor's degree in the Department of Electronic Engineering, Harbin Institute of Technology (Shenzhen) in 2020.
 I was also a visiting student at [University of California (Riverside)](https://www.ucr.edu) in USA in 2017.
-I am a positive volunteer in IEEE and have attended volunteer work for [IEEE VTC-Spring 2024 Singapore](https://events.vtsociety.org/vtc2024-spring/), [IEEE 6G Summit 2023](https://sg6gws2023.ieee-sg6gws.org/), and [IEEE 6G Summit 2024](https://sg6gws2024.ieee-sg6gws.org/).
+I am a positive volunteer for many IEEE events and a reviewer for many IEEE top-tier journals and conferences.

 <p style="background-color: yellow; color: red; font-style: italic; font-weight: bold;">
 Currently, I am actively exploring job opportunities and post-doctoral positions.